 With over 3000 square miles of soaring mountains and atmospheric glens, ancient Caledonian forest and wild beaches set against a backdrop of fjord-like lochs; Wester Ross is one of the world’s most spectacular, and remote, regions.
-Add in some of Scotland’s best seafood, gorgeous villages, and a mild climate, Wester Ross is one of my favourite areas of Scotland to visit.

 Despite it having a very similar name, Wester Ross is not actually a George R R Martin fantasy ‘beyond the wall‘ but it is beautifully wild and untamed.
 ‘Wester Ross’ or West Ross-Shire covers the western part of the Scottish highlands and includes the Kyle of Lochalsh, the famous Applecross peninsula, and the spectacular coast all the way up to Ullapool from the Isle of Skye.